* This is the Professional Version. *

 Vitiligo is characterized by hypopigmented or depigmented areas, usually sharply demarcated and often symmetric.
 Depigmentation may be localized, involving 1 or 2 spots or entire body segments (segmental vitiligo); rarely, it may be generalized, involving most of the skin surface (universal vitiligo).
 However, vitiligo most commonly involves the face (especially around the orifices), digits, dorsal hands, flexor wrists, elbows, knees, shins, dorsal ankles, armpits, inguinal area, anogenital area, umbilicus, and nipples.
 Cosmetic disfigurement can be especially severe and emotionally devastating in dark-skinned patients.
 Hair in vitiliginous areas is usually white.

 Depigmented skin is typically obvious on examination.
-Subtle hypopigmented or depigmented lesions are accentuated under a Wood light examination (see Diagnostic Tests for Skin Disorders : Wood light).
+Subtle hypopigmented or depigmented lesions are accentuated under a Wood light.
 Differential diagnosis includes postinflammatory hypopigmentation, piebaldism (a rare autosomal dominant disorder in which depigmented patches surrounded by hyperpigmented areas occur most often on the forehead, neck, anterior trunk, and mid-extremities), morphea (localized scleroderma, in which skin is usually sclerotic), leprosy (in which lesions are usually hypoesthetic), lichen sclerosus, pityriasis alba, chemical leukoderma, and leukoderma due to melanoma.
 Although there are no evidence-based guidelines, it is reasonable for physicians to do CBC, fasting blood glucose, and thyroid function tests.

 Treatment is supportive and cosmetic.
 Physicians must be aware of individual and ethnic sensibilities regarding uniform skin coloring; the disease can be psychologically devastating.
-All depigmented areas are prone to severe sunburn and must be protected with clothing or sunscreen (see Overview of Effects of Sunlight : Prevention).
+All depigmented areas are prone to severe sunburn and must be protected with clothing or sunscreen.

 Small, scattered lesions may be camouflaged with makeup.
 With more extensive involvement, treatment is usually aimed at repigmentation.
 However, little is known about comparative efficacies of such treatments.
 Traditional first-line therapy is potent topical corticosteroids, which may cause hypopigmentation or atrophy in normal surrounding skin.
 Calcineurin inhibitors (tacrolimus and pimecrolimus) may be particularly useful for treating areas of the skin (such as the face and groin) where adverse effects of topical corticosteroid therapy most commonly occur.
 Calcipotriene blended with betamethasone dipropionate may also be helpful and more successful than monotherapy with either drug.
 Oral and topical PUVA is often successful, but hundreds of treatment sessions may be necessary.
 Narrowband UVB is as effective as topical PUVA and has few adverse effects, making narrowband UVB preferable to PUVA.
 Narrowband UVB is often the preferred initial treatment for widespread vitiligo.
 Excimer laser may be useful, particularly for localized disease that does not respond to initial topical therapy.

 Surgery is reasonable only for patients with stable, limited disease when medical therapy has failed.
-Therapies include autologous micrografting, suction blister grafting, and tattooing; tattooing is especially useful for difficult-to-repigment areas such as the nipples, lips, and fingertips.
+Therapies include autologous micrografting (1), suction blister grafting, and tattooing; tattooing is especially useful for difficult-to-repigment areas such as the nipples, lips, and fingertips.

-Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether or hydroquinone applied twice daily.
-This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers [see Overview of Skin Cancer], photoaging [see Chronic Effects of Sunlight : Aging]).
+Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether of hydroquinone applied twice daily.
+This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers, photoaging).
 This treatment can be extremely irritating, so a smaller test area should be treated before widespread use.
 Treatment for ≥ 1 yr may be required.

 Some cases of vitiligo may involve genetic mutations or autoimmune disorders.